dmbarbour/wikilon/docs/AboutABC.md

 Stowage and memoization based caching are covered in greater detail in the [Awelon Object (AO)](AboutAO.md) documentation.
 But the general summary is:

         [large value]{&stow}    =>  [{%resource}]
-        [small value]{&stow}    =>  [small value]
         [computation]{&memo}    =>  [cache value]

 Use of stowage supports larger than memory values and computations, offloading bulky data to disk.
 It might be understood as a more precise, explicit model of virtual memory.
+Values smaller than a heuristic threshold will not be moved by stowage.

-A memo cache uses a serialized computation as a representation for a value.
-We'll look up the computation in a table.
-If found, we replace the computation by its result without performing all the intermediate steps.
-Otherwise, we perform the computation and heuristically decide whether to add it to the table (based on time/space tradeoff, maybe some probabilistic factor).

-The serialization requirement for caching has some overhead, so developers are encouraged to make suitable 'cache-points' explicit such that the time/space tradeoff is probably a good one.
-Use of stowage can help ameliorate cache overheads by controlling synchronization costs.
+A memo cache uses a serialized computation (potentially via secure hash) as key into a lookup table.
+If found, we can replace the computation by the value.
+Otherwise, we can compute and add it to the table.
+There may be some heuristic and probabilistic decisions about which keys make it into the table, e.g. based on time/space tradeoffs.
+Developers are encouraged to batch and buffer computations such that the time/space tradeoff for memoization is probably a good one.

-### Interpretation and Compilation

-For fast interpretation, ABC has a few significant weaknesses:

-* embedded data can hurt locality of active code
-* unknown sizes for tokens, literals, and blocks
-* tokens are not statically linked ahead of time

-To overcome these weaknesses, we have at least two options.

-One option is to rewrite ABC to use an alternative representation of bytecode internally, one that addresses these weaknesses.
-This might embed data with an address or offset, and bind linker tokens similarly.
-Direct interpreted performance may improve, though by how much is difficult to determine without profiling.
-The cost is complexity for translations in both directions, persistence, stowage, and incremental computing.

-Another option is to index and cache metadata to efficiently process an ABC string, separately from it.
-This could be achieved by a hashtable mapping address or offset to the metadata.
-This has some advantages - flexibility, easier serialization.

-This won't help with code locality, but it could reduce the issues of scanning to the end of a token or literal within a compact binary, and it would support binding of a token to its interpretation.

-In context of a JIT compiler, I suspect a fast interpreter is less important than a simple representation.
-So the index on raw ABC may be the better option unless something about the other bytecode simplifies compilation.
+Stowage and memoization work together nicely.
+Use of stowage can allow efficient serialization of computations involving large data structures or user-defined functions.
+Use of memoization can reference and share stowed resources without reconstructing them.

 ## Static Type Safety for ABC